Can Creditors Garnish Self-Employed Earnings?

 If you are in a situation where your salary or assets are being garnished, the question you may ask is “Can a 1099 employee be garnished?”
 It’s hard enough having the burden of debt on your shoulders, but the process of having your income and assets taken to cover those debts can make it harder to keep your finances in check in your daily life.

 Creditors cannot garnish the wages of independent contractors and freelancers, because wages are technically earnings paid to an employee by an employer.
 However, if you are self-employed, this is not cause to relax.
-Creditors – whether they are collecting credit card balances, student loans, or some other form of unsecured debt – can still file a claim against personal property or obtain approval for a non-earnings garnishment.
+Creditors – whether they are accruing a balance from credit card debt, student loans, or some other form of unsecured debt – can still file a claim against personal property or obtain approval for a non-earnings garnishment.

 Can You Get Around Wage Garnishment?